tc39/proposal-ses/README.md

 either fails, or succeeds in a manner identical to every other non-failing replica.

 Although they are few in number, there are a number of specification issues that are observably left to implementations, on which implementations differ.
 Some of these may eventually be closed by future TC39 agreement, such as enumeration order if objects are modified during enumeration (TODO link).
 Others, like the sort algorithm used by `Array.prototype.sort` are less likely.
 However, *implementatiion-defined* is not necessarily genuine non-determinism.
-On a given implementation, operations which are only implementation-defined can be non-deterministic within the scope of that implementation.
+On a given implementation, operations which are only implementation-defined can be deterministic within the scope of that implementation.
 They should be fail-stop reproducible when run on the same implementation.
 To make use of this for replay, however, we would need to pin down what we mean by "same implementation", which seems slippery and difficult.

 ### The punchlines